nolin897/shopping-cart/README.md

 SHOPPING CART PROJECT INSTRUCTIONS:

+To set up and run the Shopping Cart Project:

-1) Create and clone shopping-cart repo with a Readme.md file and a Python .gitignore file.
+1) Create and clone shopping-cart repo with

+    1) a Readme.md file
+    2) a Python .gitignore file
+    3) a .env file with your store's sales tax
+    4) a requirements.txt file with the python-dotenv package

 2) Create shopping_cart.py file in repo including the following code: